linux-rdma/rdma-core/doc/rst/rdma-ndd.8.in.rst

 Node Description format
 -----------------------

-The deamon uses the nd_format configuration option within the ibdiags.conf file.  %h and %d can be used as wildcards in that string to specify the dynamic use of <hostname> and <device> respectively.
+The daemon uses the nd_format configuration option within the ibdiags.conf file.  %h and %d can be used as wildcards in that string to specify the dynamic use of <hostname> and <device> respectively.